isinyagin/p4.hollet.com/readme.md

    principles, Composer package, Blade templating system
 3. get comfortable with PAAS deployment (first tried Heroku and PagodaBox, but php setup in both of them is pretty complicated or unstable)

-Pitfalls:
-1. The logic of the app is done in routers (didn't have enough time to wrap my mind around controllers in laravel, they are rather complicated)
-2. javascript is minimal, since such app doesn't really require js.
-Validation is done on the server side using Laravel Validator class
+4. javascript is minimal, since such app doesn't really require js.
+Validation is done on the server side using Laravel Validator class.
+Jquery plugin is used to copy the result url into clipboard
+5. sql dump is stored in assets folder, it contains queries for two tables: laravel's migrations and the actual table with data (urls).

 The actual files are inside the app folder and public files are in public/assets